shadabalikhawaja/LISA/README.md

 # Lisa - Your AI Co-Founder

-Built by Aazar Jan, Muhammad Hashim and Shahbaz Abdullah Magsi
+Built by Shadab Ali Khawaja

 Lisa is an open-source voice assistant designed for founders, operators, and visionaries who move at the speed of life.
 Built to integrate seamlessly with your existing tools, Lisa acts as your co-founder, handling tasks from email drafting to meeting scheduling with simple voice commands.
 No more app-switching or tab-juggling—just say it, and Lisa gets it done.